ncats/GSRSFrontend/README.md

   - ~/.npm-global/bin/ (linux)
   - For best results, this path should be added to your windows/bash
   - path as the command will be used a lot.
- - The angular CLI tool actually needs to have build-angular version <=0.803.25
+ - The angular CLI tool currently needs to have build-angular version <=0.803.25
- - To force this installation, run `npm i @angular-devkit/build-angular@0.803.25`
+ - To force this installation after an audit fix run `npm i @angular-devkit/build-angular@0.803.25`

 ## Step 2 [Optional]: Clear any Previous Build Files